 “For people with a phlegm-dampness body constitution, I would categorise them as meso-endomorph.
 They tend to be slightly obese, and their body shape is what we call an apple shape.
 Their weight gain mainly focuses around the abdomen area,” says Eu Yan Sang’ TCM physician Vong U Chan.

-If you want to know the best way to measure your ideal weight, find out more about these 6 different methods that you can use.
+If you want to know the best way to measure your ideal weight, find out more about these 6 different weight calculation methods that you can use.

 Weight Calculators to Determine Ideal Body Weight

-There are weight calculation methods you can use to measure your body weight.
-Using weight calculators is one of the simplest way to do this.
+There are weight calculation methods you can use to estimate body weight by measurements.
+Using weight calculators is one of the simplest ways to do this.
 Each weight calculator is accompanied by a unique set of pros and cons – the final choice is in your hand.

 Body mass index (BMI) calculator

-A body mass index (BMI) calculator can calculate your body fat mass based on your current height and weight and is suitable for both men and women.
+A body mass index (BMI) calculator is the most common weight calculation method used.
+It can calculate your body fat mass based on your current height and weight and is suitable for both men and women.
 A BMI calculator uses several categories to identify the risk of negative health implications.

 These Asian BMI categories include underweight (BMI below 18.5), normal weight (BMI between 18.5 and 22.9), overweight (BMI between 23.0 and 24.9), and obese (BMI above 25).
 Alternatively, the BMI Percentile Calculator can calculate the body fat of children and teenagers between the ages of 2 and 19.